irmen/Pyro4/examples/callback/Readme.txt

 2) second example: server2.py + client2.py

-This example shows how to use the @Pyro.callback decorator to flag a method to be a callback method.
+This example shows how to use the @Pyro4.callback decorator to flag a method to be a callback method.
 This makes Pyro raise any exceptions that occur in this method also on the side where the method is running.
 Otherwise it would just silently pass the exception back to the side that was calling the